6 Signs Your Family Member Needs a Drug or Alcohol Intervention

 As a family member of someone who is struggling with addiction, it can be challenging to discern what constitutes addictive behavior.
 It can be even more difficult to approach your loved one about the behavior you’re observing.
 For family members who want to or have taken this step, denial is often a complicating factor.
 Someone in the midst of a battle with drugs or alcohol is almost certain to deny that any problem exists — especially at first.

-Every day at Feinberg Addiction Services, we work with families to break the cycle of addiction.
+Every day at Feinberg Consulting, we work with families to break the cycle of addiction.
 Our first step is the intervention process, which allows a person who is struggling with addiction to choose a path of healing over the suffering of addiction.

 The list that follows, “6 Signs Your Family Member Needs A Drug or Alcohol Intervention,” offers examples of what active addiction can look like.
 It’s intended to provide the confirmation a family often needs before it moves forward in getting their loved one the professional help he or she requires.